Please keep in mind that this site is actively being revised and content may change.

 When switching to the remote teaching during prolong campus or building closures, instructors usually need to consider different factors to make sure an efficient plan is in place with the least disruption to student learning.
 The following documents provide a quick guide on the consideration and easy-to-use checklist.

 Download the Quick Start Guide to Remote Teaching PDF to see prioritized considerations in making your plans.
-Download the Continue Teaching, Online Considerations PDF to learn more course transition considerations.
+Download the Instructional Guidance for Inclement Weather PDF to learn more course transition considerations.

 This site contains resources and actions for faculty to take --- when shifting from face-to-face to online instruction.